storj-archived/storj.js/README.md

 ```

 While this method is currently exposed, there is no direct way of instructing the Storj.js API to use this when downloading a file from the network.

-> Note: `getFilePointers` is not considered stable.
-Please do not develop against this method unless you are willing to deal with breaking changes in future releases.
-Until otherwise stated, minor and patch releases may ship breaking cheanges to this function.
-In future releases, the name of this method may be changed.